Olwar/Olwar/README.md

 ### Hi there 👋

-Shifting careers from a psychologist to a data scientist.
-My dream is to combine my two passions: People and data science.
+Shifting careers from psychology to tech.

 I've been working as a psychologist for the past couple of years, the last year as an psychologist entrepreneur.
 At the same time I've been studying programming and data science.
-Now I’m ready to take steps in a new direction and start a full-time job as a Data Scientist.
+Now I’m ready to take steps in a new direction and start a full-time job in tech.

 ### ✨ **Highlighted Projects** ✨